-Goal Objective Strategy Action Deliverable Timeline / Status Our decisions are based on evidence which consider financial impacts, the environment and impacts on future generations Implement Digital resource management plan Undertake effective management of Council's digital framework to enable Planning (ERP) assessment and review of Council's core enterpriseIn Program or Tr On TrCompete a review of all Enterprise systems against best practice to determine the most suitable solution for council and the community2023-2 2023-2 2023-2 Not StateModernise hosting and management of Council's core2023/2 In Program 2023-2025 In Progress On Track Review Council's Enterprise architecture to future proof and enable secure, scalable 2023-2025 Not Started responsive and timely services and information. information services.
-2023/2024 In Progress On Track Conduct a review on the Customer portals, website and online presence to enhance the way the community interact with council.
+Goal Objective Strategy Action Deliverable Timeline / Status Conduct an Enterprise Resource Planning (ERP) assessment and review of Council's core enterprise systems.
+2023-2025 In Progress On Track Our decisions are based on evidence which consider financial financial Tesource management Undertake effective management of Council's digital framework to enable Review Council's Enterprise architecture to future proof and enable secure, Compete a review of all Enterprise systems against best practice to determine the most suitable solution for council and the community 2023-2025 Not Started impacts, the environment and impacts on future generations plan t responsive and timely services and information. scalable information services.
+Modernise hosting and management of Council's core Enterprise system 2023/2024 In Progress On Track Conduct a review on the Customer portals, website and online presence to enhance the way the community interact with council.
 2023-2025 Not Started